zzwfox/stellar-paper-wallet/README.md

 https://zzwfox.github.io/stellar-paper-wallet/
 test in firefox

-Or download and run locally (works offline in your browser).
+Or download and run locally (works offline in your firefox browser).

 # Credits